-Construction Update Unveils Impressive Upgrades to Wastewater Treatment Plant
+Construction Update with Innovative Upgrades to Wastewater Treatment Plant

 A transformative project is underway at the Isle La Plume Wastewater Treatment Plant in the City of La Crosse.
 In this construction update, we bring you the latest news on the remarkable efforts led by the project team.
 Over three and a half years, significant milestones have been achieved, propelling the plant towards enhanced efficiency, sustainability, and advanced technology.